Bias-Buccaneers/bb1-img-recognition/README.md

 3rd prize: $2,000 USD

 But wait, there’s more!
-For overachievers, there is a second $4,000 USD extra credit prize for the entrant who creates the Best Unsupervised Model.
+For overachievers, there is a second $4,000 USD extra credit prize for the entrant who creates the **Best Unsupervised Model**.

+Besides these, we'll announce fun competitions periodically, with swags and goodies up for grabs.
+Follow our Twitter handle [@BiasBounty](https://twitter.com/BiasBounty) to keep an eye out for those!

 ## Grading Criteria
 When you’re ready to submit, you can run the submission code that sends us your code and results.
 Your score is based on: